Commercial Refrigeration Troubleshooting

-- Broken door gasket – First, check if the door is just cracked open or being opened too frequently.
-That can cause cool air to escape and make the interior warm.
-However, if the door is not sealing shut, then it could be a broken door gasket.
-Make sure to find out which type of OEM gasket works on your machine.
+- Broken door gasket – First, check if the door is cracked open or being opened too frequently, allowing cool air to escape.
+If not, the door gasket may be cracked or broken.
+Make sure to find out which type of OEM gasket fits your unit.
 For instance, when replacing a True refrigeration gasket, there are specific gaskets associated with different manufacturing dates for each model.

-- Damaged door hinges – If your door gasket seems unharmed, broken latches or hinges might be causing the door to stay ajar or remain unaligned.
-Like the gasket, make sure that the OEM-replacement latches or hinges are specific to your model.
+- Damaged door hinges – If the door gasket seems fine, broken latches or hinges might be causing the door to stay ajar or remain unaligned.
+When repairing your unit, make sure that the OEM-replacement latches or hinges are specific to your model.
 For example, if your machine uses flush hinges, the replacements should be the same.
-Using offset options in this case could worsen the issue.

-Believe it or not, a commercial refrigeration unit actually can be too cold.
+Surprisingly, a commercial refrigeration unit can actually be too cold:

 - Too much ice buildup – Many of the latest units have an auto-defrost function that thaws the evaporator coils between compressor cycles.
 When there is too much ice, your machine’s cycles might be off.
 In this case, you might need to swap out the defrost timer.
 If you own an older machine that requires manual defrosting, remember to defrost at least once a year or when ice builds to about a quarter-inch in the interior.

 - Frozen coils – When the coils are frozen, there is a good chance there is something wrong with your unit’s pressure.
-This problem definitely requires the help of an authorized technician.
+In this case, make an appointment with an authorized technician to repair the unit.

 The compressor moves refrigerant throughout your entire machine.
-These are some common problems that cause a defect in this part.
+Common problems that cause a defect in this part include:

 - Noisy operation – The compressor kicks on sporadically, creating a soft humming sound when working properly.
 However, if you hear a clicking or clunky motor sound when the compressor kicks on, it could be a sign of imminent failure.

 - Dirt buildup – In rare cases, the compressor might be too dirty to properly run.
-Every manufacturer recommends how often you should clean your compressor, but you should generally shoot for at least three times a year.
+Every manufacturer gives recommendations in regards to how often you should clean your compressor, but a general rule is at least three times a year.

 Evaporator Fan Problems

 - Dirty or frozen coils – Sometimes, noise can be attributed to dirty or frozen evaporator coils.
 Make sure to clear the drain line before cleaning or removing thick frost.
-Make sure to consult your manufacturer’s manual for proper cleaning instructions.
-If the coils are frozen solid, this could be an issue with the unit’s pressure and requires the an authorized technician.
+Make sure to consult your owner’s manual for cleaning instructions.
+If the coils are frozen solid, this could be an issue with the unit’s pressure, so call an authorized technician to repair the unit.

 Whenever you see too much water in the unit or on the floor, look for either of these problems.

-- Clogged drainage hose – When the drainage hose in your commercial refrigerator’s defrost setting is blocked or tangled, that can cause leakage.
+- Clogged drainage hose – When the drainage hose in your commercial refrigerator’s defrost setting is blocked or tangled, the unit may leak water.

 - Full evaporator pan – A compressor is responsible for evaporating the water in the pan.
 If you see it overfilling with water, it most likely means the compressor is broken.